Phase Transitions for Sparse Random Sets Under Linear Forms

 which provides the desired reduction.

-\begin{remark} It is straightforward to adapt Lemma \ref{lem:missing_middle} if we were to include the condition that some particular value $n \in I_N$ cannot be in any subset of $\mathscr{S}_k$.
-Indeed, it is not hard to see that the asymptotic claim implicit in \eqref{eq:missing_middle_1} would still hold uniformly over $k \in \left[ \tau N, mN/2 \right]$, since for any such $k$, the number of $h$-tuples $(a_1, \dots, a_h)$ with at least one instance of $n$ such that $L(a_1, \dots, a_h) = -dN+k$ is $O(k^{h-2})$.
-More specifically, by tracing and adapting the proof of Lemma \ref{lem:missing_middle}, we can show that there exists a constant $C > 0$ (also independent of $n$) for which it holds for all $k \in \left[(1/p)^{\frac{h}{h-1}}, mN/2 \right]$ that
+\begin{remark} It is straightforward to adapt the exponentially decaying bound \eqref{eq:missing_middle_3} of \cref{lem:missing_middle} if we were to enforce the condition that some particular value $n \in I_N$ cannot be in any subset of $\mathscr{E}_k$.
+Indeed, the asymptotic claim implicit in \eqref{eq:missing_middle_1} would still hold uniformly over $k \in [K_2(N), mN/2]$.
+This is since for such $k$, the number of $h$-tuples $(a_1, \dots, a_h)$ with at least one instance of $n$ such that